modernish/modernish/README.md

 all variables, except these" way of working.

-Usage is like `export`, with the caveat that variable assignment arguments containing non-shellsafe characters or expansions must be quoted as appropriate, unlike in some specific shell implementations of `export`.
+Usage is like `export`, with the caveat that variable assignment arguments containing non-shell-safe characters or expansions must be quoted as appropriate, unlike in some specific shell implementations of `export`.
 (To get rid of that headache, [`use safe`](#user-content-use-safe).)